matplotlib/matplotlib/doc/faq/installing_faq.rst

 does not properly clean the build directory, and does nothing to the install directory.
 To cleanly rebuild:

+1. Delete the caches from your :ref:`.matplotlib configuration directory
+   <locating-matplotlib-config-dir>`.

 2. Delete the ``build`` directory in the source tree

 3. Delete any matplotlib directories or eggs from your `installation directory
    <locating-matplotlib-install>`